MartinoMadeddu/3delight-collections/README.md

 # 3delight-collections
-An initial small collection of OSL patterns and eventually materials and lobes for 3delight
+An initial small collection of OSL shaders and eventually materials and lobes for 3delight

 # Patterns